-MARTIN: So, we heard the director of National Intelligence last night in a statement, say that - and I'm reading here: The surveillance activities published in the Guardian and the Washington Post are lawful and conducted under authorities widely known and discussed, and fully debated and authorized by Congress.
+MARTIN: So, we heard the director of national intelligence last night in a statement, say that - and I'm reading here: The surveillance activities published in the Guardian and the Washington Post are lawful and conducted under authorities widely known and discussed, and fully debated and authorized by Congress.

 LIASSON: No, it's not.
 You did get a mixed response from Capitol Hill but this has united the libertarian right and the civil liberties left, even though the bipartisan leadership of Congress has been supportive of this program and so far there's no widespread public outcry about it.
 But you do see the administration pushing back hard.

-DNI Director Clapper actually declassify some of the details about the program in order to defend it, saying that there are procedures to minimize the collection of people in the U.S., that no one is targeted unless they're reasonably believed to be involved in terrorism.
+DNI Director Clapper actually declassified some of the details about the program in order to defend it, saying that there are procedures to minimize the collection of people in the U.S., that no one is targeted unless they're reasonably believed to be involved in terrorism.
 And the president making a very strong statement on Friday defending this program, saying you can't have 100 percent security and also 100 percent privacy, and zero inconvenience.

 MARTIN: But will this debate be enough to actually pressure Congress to change anything?
 I mean, might Congress now move to limit some of the provisions of the Patriot Act?

 LIASSON: Well, that's possible.
 In the past, critics of the Patriot Act - like Senators Ron Wyden and Mark Udall - have tried and failed to put limits on this program.
-Actually, back in 2005, Senator Barack Obama supported the measure to limit this program to people whose records are being sought as an agent of a foreign government.
+Actually, back in 2005, Senator Barack Obama supported a measure to limit this program to people whose records are being sought as an agent of a foreign government.
 That measure failed.

 But there could be new moves to make the program more transparent, make it harder to search through data of Americans that have been incidentally or accidentally collected; maybe ending the mass warehousing of this data.

-MARTIN: This comes on the heels of a slew of high profile leaks to the media that the administration has been dealing with.
+MARTIN: This comes on the heels of a slew of high-profile leaks to the media that the administration has been dealing with.
 Mara, do we know anything about this particular leak?

 LIASSON: Well, the Washington Post says it was a career intelligence officer who was angry and horrified about the potential for abuse of this program, for the intrusion of privacy.
-This person gave the Post the PowerPoint slides about the programs.
+This person gave the Post the PowerPoint slides about the program.
 He's been described as knowing what he was doing and aware of the risks.